dhand33p/AImusicQA/BackendFolder/Readme.md

 **Sample Prompts**

-- "Name an upbeat song by Harry Styles" (finds songs from an artist with a specific emotion)
+- "Name an upbeat song and the artist" (finds song with a specific emotion and displays artist's name as well)

 - "What are some workout songs by Drake" (finds songs good for a workout playlist)